 Timetable changes affecting journeys on other days include:

 - All lines to and from London Paddington closed on 23, 24 and 30 December

-- No Gatwick Express service from 23 December to Wednesday 2 January
+- No Gatwick Express service from 23 December until 2 January

 - Timetable changes for services to and from Liverpool between Monday 24 December and 1 January, affecting East Midlands Trains, London Northwestern Railway, Northern and Virgin Trains